stsiwo/e-commerce-starter-kits/api/note.md

             @Query(value = "SELECT * FROM users u WHERE u.email = ?1", nativeQuery = true)
             Address findByEmail(String email);  <- this gives you error. so just return User or Collection<User>
         ```

+  ## Common Erros:

+    ### rg.springframework.security.web.firewall.RequestRejectedException: The request was rejected because the URL contained a potentially malicious String "//"

+      - this happens because you include invalid url in your form data, query string, or main url.

+      - e.g., form data:

+        {
+          image-path: "/products//image.jpg", // this cause the error.
+        }

 # Spring Boot